Faetu/Mirror-Manager/README.md

 this argument will told mirror_manager to only request for those three countrys: `CH` (switzerland) `DE` (germany) and `AT` (austria).

 `-p` `--protocol`
-this argument will told morror_manager witch protocol we wish to request.
+this argument will told mirror_manager witch protocol we wish to request.

  - http
  - https